simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ### ALB, container task definitions and ECS with Fargate

 The next step is to define the Application Load Balancer (ALB), the Elastic Container Service (ECS) and the Fargate tasks.
-This is, next to the S3 Bucket and CloudFront distribution, the most complex part of the deployment.
-We will go through the different parts step by step starting with the ALB.
-For the Pulumi code in this section we use the classic AWS package `Pulumi.Aws` as well as the AWS crosswalk package `Pulumi.Awsx`.
-When using the crosswalk package we will use the qualified name `Awsx` to avoid name clashes with the classic AWS package.
+This is, next to the S3 bucket and the CloudFront distribution, the most complex part of the deployment.
+We will go through the different parts step by step, starting with the ALB.
+For the Pulumi code in this section, we use both the [classic AWS package][pulumiawsclassic] `Pulumi.Aws` and the [AWS crosswalk package][pulumiawscrosswalk] `Pulumi.Awsx`.
+When using the crosswalk package, we use the qualified name `Awsx` to avoid name conflicts with the classic AWS package.

 ##### ALB

-Before we can start to define the ALB we need to get the certificate for the Mastodon instance domain:
+Before we can start defining the ALB, we need to obtain the certificate for the Mastodon instance domain:

 ```fsharp
 let cert =